mytakedotorg/mtdo/DEV_QUICKSTART.md

 # Dev quickstart

+You will need these installed on your system:

+- Java 8+
+- Docker
+- nvm (only if working on frontend)

 When you run `./gradlew runDev`, you will get a server running at `localhost:8080` with hot reload for templates.
 If you then `cd` into the `client` directory, you can run:

 ```